Vectorial phase retrieval in super-resolution polarization microscopy: Forward model for characterizing a birefringent distribution at the pupil plane

-The other two effects that must be considered are the photobleaching of the fluorescent beads and the background illumination.
-The photobleaching causes the number of photons emitted by the nanobead to diminish with time.
-Its effect can be taken into account by implementing an overall amplitude factor $a^{(p,\zeta)}$ which depends on both the phase and polarization diversities.
-The background illumination is then added incoherently to the photobleached PSF stack.
-The simplest model is to assume that the background illumination is determined by a constant term $b^{(p,\zeta)}$ that depends on the diversities.
-Extra terms for a spatially-dependent background can be added if needed \cite{aristov2018zola}.
-The modelled PZ-stack to be compared to the experimental measurements is then given by
+The other two effects that must be considered are photobleaching of the fluorescent beads and background illumination.
+Photobleaching causes the number of photons emitted by the bead to diminish with time.
+Its effect can be taken into account by implementing an overall amplitude factor $a^{(p,\zeta)}$ that depends on both the phase and polarization diversities.
+Background illumination is then added incoherently to the photobleached PSF stack.
+The simplest model is to assume that the background illumination is determined by a constant term $b^{(p,\zeta)}$ that depends on the phase and polarization diversities.
+Extra terms for a spatially-dependent background can be added if needed.\cite{aristov2018zola} The modeled PZ-stack to be compared to the experimental measurements is then given by

-where $\mathcal{B}$ denotes the blurring operation that depends on the radius of the bead.
+where $\mathcal{B}$ denotes the blurring operation that depends on the bead radius.
+In SM Sec.
+SIII we include a short derivation of the blurring operation when beads are modeled as solid spheres, following Ref.~\onlinecite{alemancastaneda2022using}.